hazeled/RogEng/README.md

 If you're only looking to build and not install RogEng, skip `sudo make install` and just run `make`.
 The "lib" and "include" directories will be created inside of the build folder.

-For building, RogEng requires the latest version of [SFML](https://github.com/SFML/SFML).
+For building, RogEng requires the latest version of [SFML](https://github.com/SFML/SFML) and [FMT](fmtlib/lib).
 If you're on linux, you can probably use your package manager for this.